HaneetGH/onBoading/README.md

 2. Use [Flow](https://miro.medium.com/max/4800/0*nO9r299fdSEt5qwb.png) and livedata

 ### Testing
-Pretty simple test case
-    Activity UI Unit (ListActivityTest & LocationFetchFromMapActivity)
+Pretty simple test case  for Activity UI Unit (ListActivityTest,MainActivity & LocationFetchFromMapActivity)
 1. Check For Views
 2. Click On Fab and BottomNavigationView
 3. Click On LocationFetchFromMapActivity's Button and save information
 4. Open MainActivity with test lat lng.. populate data and chdck for data on textview

 ### Artifacts